The Ohio State University

 Dr. Eveland is interested in the role of interpersonal as well as technologically-mediated political communication (print newspapers, television, online news, online discussion networks) in developing informed and participatory citizens of democracy.
 His recent research has emphasized the contributions of political discussion and social network characteristics in communication effects.
 He is currently analyzing recordings of "real world" political conversations and social network data to understand the content and structure of informal political discussions, and how they impact political knowledge and participation.

 In addition to his faculty position in the School of Communication, Dr. Eveland has a courtesy appointment in OSU's Department of Political Science.
-Since his research on political communication and social networks is inherently interdisciplinary, Dr. Eveland is involved in a number of collaborative centers on campus, including OSU's Mershon Center for International Securities Studies (as part of the Comparative National Elections Project with Richard Gunther and Paul Beck), OSU's new Institute for the Study of Democracy, and OSU's Innovation Group in Complexity in Human, Natural, and Engineered Systems.
-He is the Section Chair for "Media and Politics" for the Southern Political Science Association meeting in January 2014.
+Since his research on political communication and social networks is inherently interdisciplinary, Dr. Eveland is involved in a number of collaborative centers on campus, including OSU's Mershon Center for International Security Studies (as part of the Comparative National Elections Project with Richard Gunther, Paul Beck, and Erik Nisbet) and the OSU Moritz College of Law's Democracy Studies Program.

 Dr. Eveland has published numerous peer-reviewed journal articles and chapters in major edited books.
 His published articles have won awards from the World Association for Public Opinion Research (2002) and the Political Communication division of the International Communication Association (2006).
 His broader academic achievements have been recognized by the International Communication Association's "Young Scholar Award" (2003) and the Association for Education in Journalism & Mass Communication's "Krieghbaum Under-40 Award" (2007).
 The University of Delaware recognized his contributions with the University of Delaware Presidential Citation for Outstanding Achievement (2008).